by Jessica Rivera-Mueller, Jamie Ammirati, Stephanie Ferguson, Morgan Graham, Joshua Killpack, Kenzie Randall, and Mackenzie Wilson

 Step 2: Select and Study Scholarship

-In the next step of the project, each small group selects and studies scholarship related to their group’s question.
-The literature is selected to help the small group members consider a range of perspectives on the question.
-The groups are encouraged to choose pieces of scholarship that highlight different ways to see and attend to the question under consideration.
-Outside of class, the small group prepares a text (i.e. handout) that presents the group’s key findings from their study of the scholarship and questions to guide discussion during the facilitation.
-This part of the project aims to position pre-service teachers as members of a community centered on learning.
-Pre-service teachers bring varying levels of knowledge and experience to this community, and the emphasis on learning from other voices—ones from the group and ones in scholarship—creates a contribution-centered approach to collaborative inquiry.
-Each member’s voice is needed to undergo the fullest possible exploration of the question.
-We believe this emphasis on contribution invites more honest conversation, allowing for productive disagreement, argument, and debate.
-Collaborative learning, in this sense, encourages greater understanding and awareness of multiple perspectives.
-In our work, this emphasis on seeking contributions from class members has created greater investment in the project and in collaborative inquiry beyond the project.
+In the next step of the project, each small group studies scholarship that highlights different ways to consider their shared question.
+The group prepares a handout that presents key findings from their study of the scholarship and questions to guide discussion during the facilitation.
+During this phase of the project, preservice teachers are positioned as members of a community centered on learning.
+Each brings knowledge and experience to the community, and the emphasis on learning from other voices—ones from the group and ones in scholarship—creates a contribution-centered approach to collaborative inquiry.
+Each member’s voice is needed to fully explore the question.
+The emphasis on contribution invites honest conversation, allowing for productive disagreement, argument, and debate.

 Step 3: Facilitate an Inquiry-Based Discussion